Is on-campus housing available at WCU?

 When will I check in to my residence hall room?

-All freshmen are required to check in on Friday, August 15, 2014.
+All students for the spring semester are allowed to check in on Friday, January 9, 2015.
 You will simply go to the residence hall to which you are assigned.
 Your residence hall staff will be readily available to assist you.
-If you are a transfer student, you may also check in on Friday, August 15, or you may wait until Saturday, August 16 if you prefer.

 What is there to do on campus?